-Submit electronic application using the 'Start a submission' link at CTSI REG Link The electronic application (including addendum) should be in a single PDF file that includes scanned signatures.
+Submit electronic application online using the "Start a submission" link at CTSI BRG Link

+The electronic application (including addendum) should be in a single PDF file that includes scanned signatures.

 REPORTING REQUIREMENTS FOR AWARDEES:

 All award recipients must agree to comply with the reporting requirements as described below.